-Warp 9, Inc. ("Warp 9," "we," "us," "our," or the "Company") is a Nevada corporation formerly known as Roaming Messenger, Inc., formerly known as Latinocare Management Corporation ("LMC").
+CloudCommerce, Inc. ("CloudCommerce," "we," "us," "our," or the "Company") is a Nevada corporation formerly known as Warp 9, Inc., formerly known as Roaming Messenger, Inc., formerly known as Latinocare Management Corporation ("LMC").
 On August 24, 2006, the Company's board of directors and majority shareholders voted to change the name of the Company from Roaming Messenger, Inc. to Warp 9, Inc. to reflect a new strategic plan of focusing primarily on the business of the Company's wholly owned subsidiary, Warp 9, Inc., a Delaware corporation that is an e-commerce Software-as-a-Service ("SaaS") provider.
+On July 9, 2015, the Company's board of directors and majority shareholders voted to change the name of the Company's new business plan of strategically acquiring profitable CloudCommerce solutions providers with strong management teams.